Kevin McCarthy faces high-wire act as Republicans close in on U.S. House majority | Politics

 Kevin McCarthy faces high-wire act as Republicans close in on U.S. House majority

 "The elections were intense.
 But we're going to win the majority.
 And we talked a lot about what we're going to do to get this country back on track.
 And that's where our focus is," Scalise told reporters.
-McCarthy has spent his adult life in politics - as a congressional staffer, then state legislator before being elected to the House in 2006.
+But other Republicans said McCarthy could be in for a tumultuous journey to the speakership next year.

-Ascending to the speakership - a position second in the line of succession to the U.S. presidency - would represent the pinnacle of a McCarthy's career, but it could be a precarious position.
-As speaker, he would have to manage a House Republican caucus moving ever rightward, with uncompromising tendencies and close allegiances to former President Donald Trump.
-"House Republican leadership has a lot less margin for error.
-The House will more closely resemble the Senate, where a handful of members can grind things to a halt very quickly," Republican strategist Alex Conant said.
-"McCarthy is left with a more populist caucus that will likely push him further to the right."
+One of his most dedicated opponents, Representative Matt Gaetz, predicted as few as five Republicans would be able to block McCarthy's candidacy in a narrowly divided chamber.
+"It's my expectation that we'll find somebody in that room who doesn't have five folks who want to vote against him.
+But it won't be Kevin McCarthy," Gaetz told reporters.

 House Republicans increasingly are embracing right-wing populism and the pugilistic style of Trump, who is expected to launch his 2024 presidential candidacy on Tuesday.
 Republican hard-liners from the conservative House Freedom Caucus are demanding rules changes that would allow them to keep a tight rein on their leader and toss him out more easily if they sour on him.
 The last two Republican House speakers, John Boehner and Paul Ryan, came under varying degrees of pressure from the right flank of the Republican caucus.